NZT48/seeding/README.md

   nearly everyone.

 The only real drawback we know so far about small collectives is the **maintenance burden**.
-At this moment, all collectives require separate runtime pallets and also requiring runtime upgrade.
+At this moment, all collectives require separate runtime pallets and also require runtime upgrade.
 As we expect at least a dozen new collectives in the near future, this is not scalable.
 We plan to address this by helping the Fellowship to develop a separate set of pallets that can host multiple collectives, with sub-treasury and salary features.
 Proposing a new collective becomes